kerfuffley/strategitica/README.md

 ## How to Use

 Just go to https://iymeko.github.io/strategitica/ and enter your Habitica user ID and API token.
 Both can be found at https://habitica.com/user/settings/api.
 You may also go to https://iymeko.github.io/strategitica/?id=[YOUR-HABITICA-USER-ID] to pre-fill your user ID, if this saves time for you.
-After entering your info, you should see your tasks in calendar form for the next 6 months, roughly.
+After entering your info, you should see your tasks in calendar form for the next 90 days.

 **Note:** Once your ID/token are entered, if you think Strategitica might not be up-to-date (for example, maybe you left Strategitica's page alone for a day, or you made changes on habitica.com or the Habitica app after using Strategitica, etc.), **you can refresh your data by clicking Refresh in the menu**.
 This saves you from having to refresh the page and re-enter your ID/token every time you want up-to-date info.
 The page does data refreshes itself immediately after you make changes using Strategitica, but it can't detect changes made outside of Strategitica.